cashsun/redux-quick-action/README.md

      * write your quick actions similar to the way you write reducers
      * i.e. a function takes state and ...(rest of params), returns a new state *
-     * @param state previous state
+     * @param state 'current state'
-     * @param username first param for the action to be generated
+     * @param username 'first param for the action to be generated'
-     * @param userid second param for the action to be generated
+     * @param userid 'second param for the action to be generated'
      * @returns {*} next state
      */
     setUser(state, username, userid) {